About fetal alcohol spectrum disorder (FASD)

 A paediatrician can diagnose fetal alcohol spectrum disorder (FASD) by looking for the signs above and using a special set of criteria.

-The earlier a child gets a diagnosis of FASD, the earlier the child can get intervention to help him reach his potential.
+The earlier a child gets a diagnosis of FASD, the earlier the child can get intervention to help them reach their potential.
 If you have any concerns about your child and FASD, it’s a good idea to speak with your GP.

-Support and treatment for fetal alcohol spectrum disorder (FASD)
+Treatment, therapies and supports for fetal alcohol spectrum disorder (FASD)

-There’s no cure for fetal alcohol spectrum disorder (FASD) can’t be cured.
+There’s no cure for fetal alcohol spectrum disorder (FASD).
 But children with FASD can get treatment to learn and develop skills and improve their quality of life.

 For example, if a child has difficulties with speech and communication, speech therapy might help.
 If a child has learning and behaviour difficulties at school, there might be options for school disability support.
 Occupational therapy can help children with movement and daily care difficulties.

 When children have FASD, a team of health professionals usually helps to support the whole family.
 In addition to your GP and paediatrician, this team might include the following:

 - child and family health nurse